The method

 4

-Tariff categories — A, C, M and now H — each on its own cycle
+Tariff categories, A, C, M and now H, each on its own cycle

-Open the sample → Request a review
+Open the live demo → Book a dispensary review